|Dr. Darrell Pursiful||Sect 009: TR 10:50–12:05 pm|

 If you’re concerned about your grade and would like some guidance on how best to proceed, please come see me.

 The College’s academic misconduct policy (Honor Code) will be followed.
+All suspected violations of the University Honor Code will be forwarded to the Honor Council.

 You’re an adult.
 You can decide for yourself whether come to class or kiss it off.
 Be advised, however, that quizzes and exams are largely based on class discussions.
 Poor attendance is usually its own reward.
 In any event, if you miss eight or more class sessions (>25%), you’ll be awarded a grade of F for the course.